anbox-cloud/discourse-docs/exp/ams.rst

 ==============

-As an alternative to using AMC, you can develop a custom client built around your own needs using the :ref:`reference_ams-http-api`.
+As an alternative to using AMC, you can develop a custom client built around your own needs using the :ref:`ref_ams-http-api`.

 You can access AMS either by IP or through a UNIX socket.
 The IP depends on your network, but the UNIX socket will always be located at